alexastrum/firebase-sbhacks-workshop/README.md

 # Firebase SBHacks Workshop (firebase-vue-sbhacks-workshop)

-Bulding and deploying a production grade app with Firebase in 30 minutes
+Bulding and deploying a production grade app with Firebase and Quasar/Vue.js in 30 minutes

 ## Getting started on your local machine (recommended)